cx1111/IAP2017-comp-essentials/README.md

 - Source code, machine code, and in between.
 - File types.
 Everything is binary, it just depends how programs use/interpret it.
 - The PATH environment variable and calling executables from the terminal/command line.
+- The Python interpreter
+- Pip, the Python package installer.
 - Virtual environments in Python.

 Learning Outcomes: